-Below is a picture of the Task Usage view showing work and cost for the “Obtain building permits” task.
+Below is an illustration of the Task Usage view showing work and cost for the “Obtain building permits” task.
 You will note that there are 2 resources assigned and they are not performing the same amount of the work and are working different times.
 They are also assigned different hourly rates.